oracle/pgql-lang/pages/pgql-1.1-spec.md

 Please mind the edge directions in the above query – vertex `n2` is a common outgoing neighbor of both vertex `n1` and vertex `n3`.

-Third, PGQL allows to omit not-interesting variable names in the query.
+Third, PGQL allows omitting not-interesting variable names in the query.
 A variable name is not interesting if that name would not appear in any other constraint, nor in other clauses (`SelectClause`, `SolutionModifierClause`).
 As for a vertex term, only the variable name is omitted, resulting in an empty parenthesis pair.
 In case of an edge term, the whole square bracket is omitted in addition to the variable name.
 In this case, the remaining ASCII arrow can have either one dash or two dashes.

 The following table summarizes these short cuts.